thibaut-neoledge/azure-docs.fr-fr/articles/app-service-web/cdn-websites-with-cdn.md

         <script src="http://az673227.azureedge.net/bundles/bootstrap?1.0.0.25449"></script>
         ...

-5. Dans Visual Studio, appuyez sur `F5` pour déboguer l’application ASP.NET.
+5. In Visual Studio, debug the ASP.NET application in Visual Studio by typing `F5`.,

-6. Affichez le code HTML de la page.
-Vous voyez chaque fichier de script restitué individuellement de façon à effectuer un débogage cohérent dans Visual Studio.
+6. View the HTML code for the page.
+You will still see each script file individually rendered so that you can have a consistent debug experience in Visual Studio.

         ...
         <link href="/Content/bootstrap.css" rel="stylesheet"/>
         <link href="/Content/site.css" rel="stylesheet"/>